lestrrat-go/jwx/DISCLAIMERS.md

 You may also use GitHub Issues if they are about actionable items.

 For everything else, e.g. open-ended discussions, questions, concerns, or commentaries, please use GitHub Discussions.
-Please do not use GitHub Issues or PR.
+Please do not use GitHub Issues or PR for these, as the maintainers would like to keep Issues/PRs as clean as possible with minimal long-running tasks.

 ### Rule 4: Delete the relevant Disclaimer section on Issues/PRs